viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 However, as the amount of data collected by these devices continues to grow, it becomes important to not only process it, but also to organize and manage it effectively.

 This tutorial will guide you through setting your camera up with the color filter module to capture and store images of your pet wearing a blue collar in [Viam's cloud](/services/data/#cloud-sync).
-Once you've positioned your configured camera in a location where your cat or dog will come into the frame, the camera will use the data management service to periodically take pictures.
+Once you've positioned your configured camera in a location where your cat or dog is likely to appear in frame, the camera will use the data management service to periodically take pictures.
 Then, before the images are stored in Viam's cloud, the color filter module will sift images and only store them if the color blue selected is present.
 You can follow these steps to enhance your data management whether you're configuring a camera to take pictures of your pet, or working with any robot equipped with a [camera](/components/camera/) component.